philkrause/grand-theft-pa/README.md

 2-D Side scroller made with GML

-*My second game is a side-scroller that is still in production.
-This e
+*My second game that is still being built.

 *All scripts and sprites created by me.